AWikia/SkinEvelution/docs/Overview.md

 ### ``--icon-filter-delay`` (Accepts: ``<time>``)
 This is used as the time needed to start the transition from the base filter to the hover filter and vice versa.
 0ms removes the delay.
 Values between 0ms to 1000ms are generally favored.

+### ``--system-acryllic-opacity`` (Accepts: ``<length>``)
+This is used to control the transparency of all elements that use Luna Lovit or Luna Levit.
+Values between 0.4 to 0.8 are generally favored.
+When Hardware acceleration is missing, device's performance isn't strong enough or access to the GPU Benchmarks list site (Found at ``unpkg.com``) is denied, this property is completely ignored.

+### ``--system-generic-color-hue-shift`` (Accepts: ``<length>``)
+This is used to control the additional hue shift that will be applied to generic colors.
+Values between -15 to 15 are generally favored.
+Under High Contrast Mode, this property is completely ignored.

+### ``--system-generic-color-saturation`` (Accepts: ``<percentage>``)
+This is used to control the HSL Saturation that will be applied to generic colors.
+Values between 20% to 100% that are multiple of 5 are generally favored.
+Under High Contrast Mode, this property is completely ignored.

-### Generic colors (Alert, Warning, Success, Message)
+### Generic colors (Alert, Pause, Warning, Success, Progress Message)
-Those four colors are not user customizable but they're rather picked automatically based on contrast with Page Background Color. ``--alert-background-color`` is always a red color and is used on new links, destructive buttons and errorboxes. ``--warning-background-color`` is always an orange color and is used on warningboxes. ``--success-background-color`` is always an green color and is used on constructive buttons and successboxes. ``--message-background-color`` is always a grayscale color and is used on neutral buttons and messageboxes.
-All four colors will share the same lightness so there'll be no inconsistancy between them and those are not matched for a specific color scheme aka the same color can be used in both light and dark themes.
+Those six colors are user customizable using the ``--system-generic-color-hue-shift`` and ``--system-generic-color-saturation`` properties (Except for the Message Color) but the base colors are rather picked automatically based on contrast with Page Background Color. ``--alert-background-color`` is always a red color and is used on new links, destructive buttons and errorboxes. ``--pause-background-color`` is always an orange color and is used on halted elements.  ``--warning-background-color`` is always a yellow color and is used on warningboxes. ``--success-background-color`` is always an green color and is used on constructive buttons and successboxes. ``--progress-background-color`` is always a blue color and is used on progressive buttons and in-progress actions. ``--message-background-color`` is always a grayscale color and is used on neutral buttons and messageboxes.
+All six colors will share the same lightness so there'll be no inconsistancy between them and those are not matched for a specific color scheme aka the same color can be used in both light and dark themes.

 ## Configuring Evelution
 Evelution, being a Mustache-powered MW skin, does support a few configurations, standard and non-standard, to name a few: